Privado-Inc/privado/docs/understanding-rules/sinks/leakages.md

 # Leakages

 Personal and sensitive data going to logs or console without masking or encryption can expose the data to unauthorised access.
-This is an important use- case for the Security and Data Protection teams.
+This is an important use-case for Security and Data Protection teams.

 Privado helps you track such harmful data leakages.